MarcoMeter/neroRL/docs/evaluate_checkpoints.md

 # Evaluate a model

-To evaluate a series of model checkpoints utilize the `python eval_checkpoints.py` command.
+To evaluate a series of model checkpoints utilize the `neval-checkpoints` command. `python neroRL/eval_checkpoints.py` is the alternative if the source code is used.

 ```
 """
     Usage:
-        evaluate.py [options]
+        neval-checkpoints [options]
-        evaluate.py --help
+        neval-checkpoints --help

     Options:
         --config=<path>            Path to the config file [default: ./configs/default.yaml].
         --worker-id=<n>            Sets the port for each environment instance [default: 2].
-        --path=<path>              Specifies the tag of the tensorboard summaries [default: None].
+        --path=<path>              Path to the directory containing checkpoints [default: "./"].
         --name=<path>              Specifies the full path to save the output file [default: results.res].
 """
 ```